 The “Final” Omnibus Rule & the Cloud

 The Omnibus Rule, which went into effect in 2013, establishes that the health data of American citizens must remain private regardless of location.

 The rule states clearly that it doesn’t matter if a third party does not regularly look at the health data of its clients.
 All that matters is that the data is accessible to them.
 Essentially, any digital provider handling health data in any way must comply with the law.

 In a report on the intersection of the Omnibus Rule and the cloud, the Center for Democracy and Technology (CDT) noted that it was unclear previously if companies that did not regularly access the data needed to worry about HIPAA themselves.
 Now it’s clear that they do.

-The responsibilities of business associates range vastly based on the ways in which they are interacting with the protected health data, explains the CDT whitepaper.
-In a nutshell, though, a service provider that has properly blocked itself off from the data and “that adheres to HHS standards with respect to encryption should have little liability risk as a business associate (except to ensure that it properly manages encryption).”
+The responsibilities of business associates range vastly based on how they are interacting with the protected health data, explains the CDT whitepaper.
+In a nutshell, though, a service provider that has properly blocked itself off from the data and “that adheres to HHS standards for encryption should have little liability risk as a business associate (except to ensure that it properly manages encryption).”

-Partially because cloud has matured and because the relationship to HIPAA is more obvious for all parties involved, cloud storage is now considered an option worth legitimately exploring – with many of the major hosting providers getting certified to prove their compliance to customers.
+Partially because the cloud has matured and because the relationship to HIPAA is more evident for all parties involved, cloud storage is now considered an option worth legitimately exploring – with many of the major hosting providers getting certified to prove their compliance to customers.

 Cloud companies typically provide advice to their clients to achieve full compliance.

 An Amazon Web Services whitepaper on the topic notes that HIPAA-compliant health data should be encrypted with 256-bit AES cryptography or similar.
 Additionally, the document argues that you can reduce your risk and improve your resource efficiency by omitting any nonessential patient data before sending anything through a cloud system.